-If you work in a very specific scenario you may have to write your own, but that’s not too likely.
-Checks for HTML Accessibility features, Internalization potential errors, grammar errors, and many others are already there, open-sourced, waiting for you to download, configure and start using.
+If you work in a particular scenario, you may have to write your linter, even though it’s not too likely in our industry.
+Checks for HTML Accessibility features, Internalization potential errors, grammar errors, and many others are already there, open-sourced, waiting for you to download, configure, and start using.

 Benefits of linting